nurfarazi/image-manupulation/README.md

 # Image Manipulation

-This project allows you to scale images in a directory using the `sharp` library.
+This project allows you to scale and convert images in a directory using the `sharp` library.

 ## Installation